Home

 On Feb.
 21, 1932, Etta's father, a Civil War veteran of the 85th Pennsylvania Infantry, passed away at age 92 at his home near Waynesburg.

 Sadly, Etta did not long survive her father.
-She died just a month and a half later, at age 52, on either April 8 or 9, 1932.
-Her funeral arrangements were handled by the Garrison Funeral Home.
-Her estate was administered by their son Oliver.
+Troubled deeply in her soul, at the age of 48, she shot and killed herself at home using a .22 caliber rifle.
+Her death occurred on or about April 8, 1932.
+A coroner's inquest ruled suicide.
+Her funeral arrangements were handled by the Garrison Funeral Home, and her estate was administered by their son Oliver.
+Burial was in Greenmont Cemetery.

 ~ Son Walter "Earl" Farabee ~